A Guide to Full-Time RV Living in Montana

 How to Live in an RV Full Time

 You’ll also want to figure out how to vote.
 To do this, establish your domicile state.
 This is where you file your taxes, usually vote, and have a physical address for mail.
 If you are away, you can vote by absentee ballot.
-Unless you are retired, you’ll need a way to continue working to support your lifestyle while living in your RV.
+Unless you are retired, you’ll need a job as well.
 Many RVers secure an online job or seek seasonal employment as they travel.

 Types of Properties You Can Live on Full Time in an RV

-• Long-term campgrounds: You can find plenty of long-term campgrounds in Montana that can allow you to stay for prolonged periods.
+• Long-term campgrounds: You can find long-term campgrounds in Montana that may allow you to stay for prolonged periods.

 • Your own property: You can live in your RV as long as you comply with local ordinances and zoning laws.